A Defensive Computing Checklist

 - Mullvad on Windows calls this "Local Network Sharing".
 I tested it and found that it worked.

 - In their Android app, IPVN calls it Bypass VPN for local networks.
-In their
+It defaults to OFF, which

 Windows, macOS and Linux software IVPN calls it Allow LAN traffic when IVPN firewall is enabled.
 I tested it on Windows 10 and it worked.
 See a screen shot from v3.4.5 of their Windows software (Dec 2021).